NCBI-Codeathons/Marker-Gene-Validator/README.md

 Start with large dataset and then breakdown into smaller datasets based on criteria set for BLAST queries.
 Repeated iterations should make it easier to detect bad sequences or outliers

+*Determined that breaking down into taxonomic groups earlier is the better option* *Reviewing smaller tax groups using BLASTall to determine cutoffs*

 #### [6] Create BLAST databases (nucleotide and protein)